decentralized-identity/presentation-exchange/spec/spec.md

 A processing entity of a [[ref:Presentation Definition]] must filter inputs they hold (signed [[ref:Claims]], raw data, etc.) to determine whether they possess the inputs requested by the [[ref:Verifier]].
-A compliant consumer of a [[ref:Presentation Definition]] ****MUST**** use the following process to validate whether or not its candidate inputs meet the requirements it describes:
+A conformant consumer of a [[ref:Presentation Definition]] ****MUST**** use the following process to validate whether or not its candidate inputs meet the requirements it describes: